 In addition, the label also identifies the amount of extinguishing material in the device as well as the maximum size of the fire that the device can handle.
 The number before the "A" specifies the amount of material as a multiple of 1.25 gallons of water, while the number before the "B" specifies the effective coverage area in square feet.
 There is no number before the "C," because that classification merely specifies that the extinguishing material won't conduct electricity.

-The fire extinguisher you keep in your garage, on the other hand, needs to be rated for larger fires.
+When buying a fire extinguisher for your garage, on the other hand, you need one that's rated for larger fires.
 Because wood and cloth fires can and do occur in a garage, the typical rating is 4-A; 80-B; C, which means it has the extinguishing power of 5 gallons of water and covers an area of 80 square feet.
 It's heavier and a bit more difficult to handle than the model you should keep in your house.